Markov chain entropy games and the geometry of their Nash equilibria: Main results

 The success of Algorithm \ref{algo:subg} relies crucially on computation of the subgradient $\mathbf{g}(\mathbf{w})$ of $h$ at $\mathbf{w}$, which further depends on the expression $M^f_n(\mathbf{w},\{L_j\}_{j=1}^n,\pi)$.
 For example, it is known in the case of $\alpha$-divergence or the examples given in Theorem \ref{thm:examplecentroid}, and hence the algorithm can be readily applied in these settings.
-Note that in the implementation of Algorithm \ref{algo:subg} we assume that the centroid $M^f_n(\mathbf{w},\{L_j\}_{j=1}^n,\pi)$ is accessible and we do not discuss algorithms to compute these centroids numerically.
+Note that in the implementation of Algorithm \ref{algo:subg}, we assume that the centroid $M^f_n(\mathbf{w},\{L_j\}_{j=1}^n,\pi)$ is accessible and we do not discuss algorithms to compute these centroids numerically.

-In this paper, we do not consider possibly many variants of the projected subgradient algorithm in Algorithm \ref{algo:subg}, for instance algorithms with changing or adaptive stepsize, or algorithms with stochastic subgradients.
+In this paper, we do not consider the many possible variants of the projected subgradient algorithm in Algorithm \ref{algo:subg}, for instance algorithms with changing or adaptive stepsize, or algorithms with stochastic subgradients.

-Our second main result of this Section gives a convergence rate of $\mathcal{O}(1/\sqrt{t})$ of Algorithm \ref{algo:subg} with an appropriate choice of stepsize.
+Our second main result of this subsection gives a convergence rate of $\mathcal{O}(1/\sqrt{t})$ of Algorithm \ref{algo:subg} with an appropriate choice of stepsize.
 The proof can be found in Section \ref{subsubsec:pfsubgconv}.
 We also write

 the arithmetic average up to iteration $t$ of the outputs of Algorithm \ref{algo:subg}.

 \begin{theorem} Consider Algorithm \ref{algo:subg} with its output $(\mathbf{w}^{(i)})_{i=1}^t$ and the notations therein.
 We have